Alvin Curran

 Music For Every Occasion (1979), version for chamber orchestra with solo piano.
 First performance the St. Paul Chamber Orchestra with Alvin Curran.
 Denis Russel Davies, conductor, Minneapolis, 1980.

-Maritime Rites (1979-2007+), for musicians, ship horns, and other maritime sounds, performed on and near bodies of water.
-See entries for Riti Marittimi, Waterworks Linz, and Maritime Rites Amsterdam, Kiel, Wasserkorso, Philadelphia, Sydney, Artship, Kinsale, and Tate.
+Maritime Rites (1980-2016+), for musicians, ship horns, and other maritime sounds, performed on and near bodies of water.
+See entries for Riti Marittimi, Waterworks Linz, and Maritime Rites Amsterdam, Kiel, Wasserkorso, Philadelphia, Sydney, Artship, Kinsale, Tate, Bonn, Palermo, Tempe, Hobart, Fremantle, Zurich, Central Park, Frankfurt.
 Other performances with musicians in rowboats in Kassel (1981), Minneapolis (c.
 1981), Chicago (1982); with shiphorns on boats La Spezia (Fog Banks, 1982).
 See also Maritime Rites radio series and Maritime Rites installation page.
 Listen to excerpts from Maritime Rites Kiel Wasserkorso Artship CD (Curran soloist), CD (Steve Lacy soloist)

-Riti Marittimi (Maritime Rites, 1979), for choruses in rowboats.
-First performance students, Accademia dell’Arte Drammatica, on the "laghetto" in Villa Borghese, Rome.
+Riti Marittimi (1979, a/k/a Maritime Rites), for choruses in rowboats.
+First performance by students of the Accademia dell’Arte Drammatica, on the "laghetto" in Villa Borghese, Rome.

 The Works (1979), version for big band.
 First performance RAI Big Band.